emory-courses/cs730/doc/proposal.md

 * Problem statement.
 * All the contents from the report.
-* Experimental design describing datasets, evalutation metrics, and baseline models.
+* Experimental design describing datasets, evaluation metrics, and baseline models.
 * Timeline: weekly plans of the proposed research towards a specific paper deadline.

 ## Submission

-* `Introduction` must be 1~1.5 pages (2~3 columns).
+* `Introduction` must be 1-1.5 pages (2-3 columns).
 * Submit the report and the slides in PDF: https://canvas.emory.edu/courses/68418/assignments/292959